Star Destroyer: Depiction

-Described as the only Mega-class Star Destroyer in the galaxy, the Supremacy served not only as the flagship but as the capital of the First Order.
-Rather than choosing one of the settled planets claimed by the First Order, this decision for a mobile headquarters was said to represent the Order's dream of restoring the Empire and expanding upon it.
-Built at a staggering cost within the Unknown Regions, the existence of "Snoke's boudoir" was only a rumor among Resistance personnel until it finally revealed itself.
+Described as the only Mega-class Star Destroyer in the galaxy, the Supremacy serves not only as the flagship but as the capital of the First Order.
+Rather than choosing one of the settled planets claimed by the First Order, this decision for a mobile headquarters is said to represent the Order's dream of restoring the Empire and expanding upon it.
+Built at a staggering cost within the Unknown Regions, the existence of "Snoke's boudoir" is only a rumor among Resistance personnel until it finally reveals itself.

 Thousands of heavy turbolasers, antiship missile batteries, heavy ion cannons and tractor beam projectors gives the ship firepower equivalent to an entire fleet.
 The vessel also possesses an industrial capacity that would rival most planets, with asteroid mining complexes, foundries, production lines, research labs and training centers.
 Six external and two internal stations allow Resurgent-class Star Destroyers to dock with the Supremacy.
 A majority of the ship's 2,225,000 crew are adolescents still in training to become stormtroopers and officers.

 The Supremacy reveals itself in The Last Jedi at the head of the fleet pursuing the Resistance after their flight from D'Qar, having used the immense processing power of its vast number of computer arrays to track them through hyperspace.
 This pursuit continues in realspace, with the Supremacy destroying the majority of the Resistance fleet while the Raddus continues to survive thanks to its experimental deflector shields.
-However, running low on fuel, the Resistance hatches a plan to secretly escape aboard cloaked U-55 Orbital Loadlifters to nearby Crait.
+However, running low on fuel, the Resistance hatches a plan to secretly escape aboard cloaked U-55 orbital loadlifters to nearby Crait.
 The plan is foiled when the cloaked ships are revealed by DJ (Benicio del Toro) and the Supremacy turns its cannons on the helpless shuttles.
-Desperate, Vice Admiral Amilyn Holdo (Laura Dern) turns the Raddus around and rams the Supremacy at lightspeed, splitting the vessel in two.
+Desperate, Vice Admiral Amilyn Holdo (Laura Dern) turns the Raddus around and rams the Supremacy at lightspeed, splitting the Mega-Destroyer in two.

 Analysis

 Martin Docherty of Space.com looked at the possible physics behind the scene in The Last Jedi where Vice Admiral Holdo destroys the Supremacy by ramming it at lightspeed with the Raddus.
-Using the estimate that the Raddus massed 8.88 billion kilograms and was traveling at 99.9% of the speed of light, it would have a Lorentz factor of 22.366 and impact with a final kinetic energy of 17x10^{27} joules.
+Using the estimate that the Raddus massed 8.88 billion kilograms and was traveling at 99.9% of the speed of light, it would have a Lorentz factor of 22.366 and impact with a final kinetic energy of 17 × 10^{27} joules.
 Such an impact would create shrapnel which, while moving slower than lightspeed, would still cause immense damage, as was seen in the movie.

 Rhett Allain, an associate professor at Southeastern Louisiana University, examined the turbolaser shots fired by the Supremacy in The Last Jedi and observed how these shots arced through space as opposed to flying straight as in previous movies.
-Noting that these shots took 1.58 seconds to reach the Raddus, he estimated they were traveling 100,000 meters per second with an apparent vertical acceleration of 2.4 x 10^{4} meters per second squared.
+Noting that these shots took 1.58 seconds to reach the Raddus, he estimated they were traveling 100,000 meters per second with an apparent vertical acceleration of 2.4 × 10^{4} meters per second squared.